ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

-Not everyone wants a heavy ebike that has loads of gears and a massive battery.
-If you’re looking for a lightweight, nimble and low-maintenance electric bike, then the Gtech Sport Hybrid ticks all the right boxes.
+Not everyone wants a heavy e-bike that has loads of gears and a massive battery.
+If you’re looking for a lightweight, nimble and low-maintenance electric bike, then the Gtech Sport Electric Hybrid Bike ticks all the right boxes.
 There’s also a step-thru version available called the Gtech City.
 Read my review below to see why these e-bikes continue to be popular in 2020.

 Summary

 The Gtech hybrid Sport meets all the above criteria and is also excellent value for money at under £1000.
-I managed to borrow one off an acquaintance to see what all the fuss was about, and although the area in which I live is not really suitable for a single speed bike, I was still impressed with what the Gtech had to offer.
+I managed to borrow one from an acquaintance to see what all the fuss was about, and although the area in which I live is not suitable for a single-speed bike, I was still impressed with what the Gtech had to offer.

 Gtech City Electric Bike

-There is also step-thru / easy-entry version called the Gtech City.
+There is also a step-through e-bike version called the Gtech City.
 This uses all the same components as the Sport version, but has a low-step frame and a comfort gel saddle, making it an ideal electric bike for Women or older riders who have trouble with regular frames.
 It’s also slightly smaller with a 17″ frame (as opposed to the 20″ frame of the Sport).

 Electric Components

-The Gtech Sport Hybrid ebike is designed to be lightweight and nimble, electric bike components on the other hand are usually quite heavy (particularly the battery).
-In order to keep the weight to a minimum, some sacrifices need to be made, and in the case of the Gtech, it’s the battery.
+The Gtech Sport Hybrid e-bike is designed to be lightweight and nimble, electric bike components on the other hand are usually quite heavy (particularly the battery).
+To keep the weight to a minimum, some sacrifices need to be made, and in the case of the Gtech, it’s the battery.

 Motor